Learning Management System LMS): What is it?

 - Learning progress monitoring: monitoring and tracking of learning progress for HR developers and employees

-- Reporting: Creation of comprehensive statistics, analyses and reports on learning activities
+- Reporting: Creation of comprehensive statistics, learning analyses and reports on learning activities

 - Qualification management: systematic recording and management of skills and certificates